app-generator/app-generator/docs/source/technologies/htmx/index.rst

         results = Product.objects.filter(name__icontains=query)
         return render(request, 'search_results.html', {'results': results})

-This simple snippet tells HTMX to send an AJAX request to the `/search` endpoint whenever the input value changes, and then update the `#results` div with the server's response, which in this case is the `search_result.html` fragment rendered from the search_view.
+This simple snippet tells HTMX to send an AJAX request to the `/search` endpoint whenever the input value changes, and then update the ``#results`` div with the server's response, which in this case is the ``search_result.html`` fragment rendered from the :py:func:`search_view`.
 HTMX handles the AJAX request, parses the response, and updates the DOM, all without writing a single line of JavaScript.

 HTMX achieves its seemingly magical powers through a clever combination of HTML attributes and server-side cooperation.
-By extending HTML with special attributes like `hx-post`, `hx-get`, `hx-swap`, `hx-trigger` and `hx-target`, HTMX allows you to define AJAX requests directly within your HTML elements.
+By extending HTML with special attributes like ``hx-post``, ``hx-get``, ``hx-swap``, ``hx-trigger`` and ``hx-target``, HTMX allows you to define AJAX requests directly within your HTML elements.

 When a user interacts with an HTMX-enhanced element, such as typing in the search bar, HTMX intercepts the event and sends an AJAX request to the specified URL.
 The server processes the request and returns an HTML fragment, which HTMX then seamlessly swaps into the designated target element on the page.